shirosatku/shirosatku/README.md

 '<h1 align="center">Hi 👋, I'm Shiromini</h1>
 <h3 align="center">A full-stack developer from Cardiff, UK</h3>

 <p align="left"> As an Agile Delivery Manager with 5 years of experience in the software development team in the manufacturing industry, I have a keen eye for detail and a passion for  creating quality software.
 I am currently working towards attaining a Full Stack Software Engineering Degree with Code First Girls, due to graduate in December 2023.
+I am looking for a graduate/junior software engineering role to start in the new year.
 Although I am based in Cardiff, I am willing to relocate for the right role.
  </p>